-For those students who've selected the Comprehensive Exam option to complete the degree, one 500-level seminar and register for three units of 597 (exam option).
-For students who've selected either the thesis or creative option to complete, register for six units of 599 (thesis) or 535 (directed writing completion).
+Register for six units of 599 (thesis) or 535 (directed writing completion).
 If you've already completed three units in the previous term, then register for only three during this term.
 This semester, your last if you intend to graduate at the close of two years, should be spent writing and revising your thesis or creative project or reading for your exam.
-You should stay in very close touch with your director, with whom you should set out a writing schedule at the outset of the term.
+You should stay in very close touch with your thesis advisor, with whom you should set out a writing schedule at the outset of the term.
 Make sure to allow time for your committee to read drafts of your work, and ensure that you schedule your thesis defense before the end of the semester.
-To complete the degree, you must have a thesis defense (thesis option), a public reading (creative option), or a written and oral comprehensive exam at the end of this semester.
-File the GS02 ("Completion of Requirements" form) with the Graduate Studies office when you have finished both the written and oral components of your project.
+To complete the degree, you must have a thesis defense (thesis option), a public reading (creative option).